tansive/tansive/README.md

 ```

-The CLI connects to the Tansive Server, which orchestrates runtime sessions via Tangent.
+The Tansive Server acts as the control plane, coordinating policies, sessions, and audit logs.
+Tangent is the execution runtime that runs tools and agents.
+One or more Tangents can be registered with the server, and workloads are dispatched based on availability and capabilities.
+The CLI connects to the server for management and orchestration.

 [Concepts and Architecture](https://docs.tansive.io/concepts)